Martiless/hangman/README.md

 The game had the following features:

 ## A welcome message for users:
-* User instantly see a welcome message telling them the rules of the game and asking for a name.
-Once the have entered a valid name the computer then sends back a message that includes the name the enters
+* The user instantly sees a welcome message telling them the rules of the game and asking for a name.
+Once they have entered a valid name the computer then sends back a message that includes the name they entered

 ![Welcome Message](assets/welcome_message.png)